 Feeling a Bit Backed Up?

-Constipation after gastric sleeve surgery can be quite uncomfortable and is something that should definitely be addressed.
-It is in fact among the most common gastrointestinal issues in the United States and is faced by about 15% of the population.
+Constipation after gastric sleeve surgery can be uncomfortable and should be addressed.
+It is among the most common gastrointestinal issues in the United States and is faced by about 15% of the population.

-Here, we will share 19 home remedies for constipation, but first, let’s cover more information regarding risks, causes, and laxatives.
+Here, we will share 19 home remedies for constipation and more information regarding risks, causes, and laxatives.

 Risks Involved with Constipation